-Willie O’Ree Place, 605 Cliffe Street, is a fully accessible, state-of-the art facility that features two NHL sized ice surfaces, 11 large dressing rooms, offices for officials and event organizers, an indoor walking track, three rooms for community use, canteens operated by the Nashwaaksis Y’s Men Club, the Fredericton YMCA Northside Wellness Centre, and a seasonal youth centre and indoor skateboard park.
-In addition, this new facility houses Fredericton’s Celebration of Sport.
+Willie O’Ree Place, located at 605 Cliffe Street in Fredericton, is a state-of-the-art, fully accessible facility.
+It boasts two NHL-sized ice rinks, 11 spacious dressing rooms, offices for officials and event organizers, an indoor walking track, three community use rooms, canteens managed by the Nashwaaksis Y’s Men Club, the Fredericton YMCA Northside Wellness Centre, a seasonal youth center, and an indoor skateboard park.
+This modern establishment is also home to Fredericton’s Celebration of Sport.

-The North Side Sports & Leisure Complex was officially named Willie O’Ree Place in a public ceremony January 16, 2008 in honour of the former Fredericton man who became the first black person to play in the National Hockey League 50 years ago.
+On January 16, 2008, the North Side Sports & Leisure Complex was officially renamed Willie O’Ree Place, commemorating the Fredericton-born man who broke racial barriers by becoming the first black player in the National Hockey League half a century prior.

-Following his stint in the NBAHA, O’Ree joined the York County Hockey League’s Fredericton Merchants a team with whom he played only six games with before joining the New Brunswick Junior Hockey League’s Fredericton Jr. Capitals.
+After his time in the NBAHA, O’Ree briefly played for the York County Hockey League’s Fredericton Merchants before moving on to the New Brunswick Junior Hockey League’s Fredericton Jr. Capitals.

-The Fredericton, New Brunswick native spent parts of two seasons with the Jr. Capitals in 1951-52 and 1952-53 before joining the Fredericton Capitals of the New Brunswick Senior Hockey League for parts of two seasons in 1952-53 and 1953-54.
+The Fredericton-born athlete spent parts of the 1951-52 and 1952-53 seasons with the Jr. Capitals before playing for the Fredericton Capitals of the New Brunswick Senior Hockey League during the 1952-53 and 1953-54 seasons.

-As a member of the Capitals, O’Ree led his team to the 1954 Allan Cup tournament before joining the Quebec Junior Hockey League’s Quebec Frontenacs in 1954-55 and leading them to the 1955 Memorial Cup tournament.
+While with the Capitals, O’Ree propelled his team to the 1954 Allan Cup tournament.
+He then joined the Quebec Junior Hockey League’s Quebec Frontenacs in 1954-55, leading them to the 1955 Memorial Cup tournament.

-After only one season in Quebec, O’Ree joined the Ontario Hockey Association Junior ‘A’ Hockey League’s Kitchener Canucks in 1955-56 and set a career high in goals with 30 before joining the Quebec Hockey League’s Quebec Aces in 1956-57.
-As a member of the Aces O’Ree and his teammates battled for the Edinburgh Trophy, which was a Challenge Series between, the Western Hockey League and the Quebec Hockey League form 1953 to 1956.
+O’Ree’s journey continued in Quebec for a season before he moved to the Ontario Hockey Association Junior ‘A’ Hockey League’s Kitchener Canucks in 1955-56, where he achieved a career-best 30 goals.
+In the 1956-57 season, he joined the Quebec Aces in the Quebec Hockey League.
+While with the Aces, O’Ree and his team vied for the Edinburgh Trophy, a Challenge Series contested between the Western Hockey League and the Quebec Hockey League from 1953 to 1956.

-After a stop in Kingston of the Eastern Professional Hockey League, O’Ree rejoined the Bruins in 1960-61 where he played in 43 games, scoring his first NHL goal against the Montreal Canadiens.
-Even though he spent the majority of the season with Boston, O’Ree also spent some time with the EPHL’s Hull-Ottawa Canadians before the Bruins traded him to the Montreal Canadiens during the off-season.
+After playing in Kingston in the Eastern Professional Hockey League, O’Ree returned to the Bruins in 1960-61.
+In this season, he played 43 games and scored his first NHL goal against the Montreal Canadiens.
+Although he spent most of his time with Boston, O’Ree also played for the EPHL’s Hull-Ottawa Canadians before being traded to the Montreal Canadiens during the off-season.

-Having never played a game for Montreal, O’Ree was dealt to the Western Hockey League’s Los Angeles Blades after having begun the season in the EPHL.
-He played for Los Angeles for six seasons, peaking with 38 goals in the 1964-65 season before he was traded to the WHL’s San Diego Gulls in the summer of 1967.
+O’Ree never took to the ice for Montreal and was instead traded to the Western Hockey League’s Los Angeles Blades after starting the season in the EPHL.
+He played for Los Angeles for six seasons, peaking with 38 goals in the 1964-65 season.
+In the summer of 1967, he was traded to the WHL’s San Diego Gulls.

-While in San Diego O’Ree played the better part of the 1972-73 season with the AHL’s New Haven Nighthawks.
-Following his 13 years in the Western Hockey League, O’Ree joined the Southern California Senior Hockey League’s San Diego Charms, a team with whom he spent the next two seasons with before retiring from the game for two years in 1976-77 and 1977-78.
+While in San Diego, O’Ree spent most of the 1972-73 season with the AHL’s New Haven Nighthawks.
+After his 13 years in the Western Hockey League, he joined the Southern California Senior Hockey League’s San Diego Charms, where he played for two seasons before taking a two-year break from 1976 to 1978.

-O’Ree returned to the ice in 1978-79 as a member of the Pacific Hockey League’s San Diego Hawks before calling it a career at the end of the season.
+In the 1978-79 season, O’Ree returned to professional hockey as a member of the Pacific Hockey League’s San Diego Hawks, finally retiring at the end of the season.